rahulmukundan999/polyteia/readme.md

 ## Usage

 Once the application is running, you can access the frontend at `http://localhost:3000`.
-Use the ChartSwitcher component to switch between line and bar charts and explore the data.
+Use the ChartSwitcher component to switch between line and bar charts, and utilize the Date Filter to query the database based on specific date ranges and explore the data effectively.